 rebelled against William but later surrendered to the Conqueror

-Sweyn Estrithson of Denmark decided to attack England and sent a force to the Isle of Ely.
-Hereward almost certainly joined the Dane and may have returned with him or returned to England slightly earlier.
+of Denmark decided to attack England and sent a force to the Isle of Ely.
+Hereward almost certainly joined him and may have returned with him or returned to England slightly earlier.
 However, the Danes were defeated and returned to Denmark.

 William sent a force to the North of England with orders to put down any resistance against the Normans.
-Men, women and children were killed, villages were burnt and crops and fields destroyed in this act of destruction which is known as The Harrying of the North.
+Men, women and children were killed, villages were burnt and crops and fields destroyed in this act of destruction.

 King Sweyn of Denmark made peace with William and withdrew his support from Hereward.

 Earl Edwin of Mercia launched a revolt against the Normans but was betrayed by his own men and killed.

 William constructed a causeway between mainland England and the Isle of Ely in order to defeat Hereward and Earl Morcar.
 Although the causeway sank beneath the weight of the Norman soldiers William was able to defeat the rebels after the monks of Ely, tired of battle, showed William the secret path into Ely.
 In the final battle Morcar was captured and imprisoned but Hereward managed to escape.

 Hereward and those who had escaped with him attempted to mount a new rebellion against William but were unsuccessful.
 Some sources state that Hereward made peace with William but this seems unlikely given his strength of feeling against the Normans.
 Rather it is more likely that he was exiled again and disappeared from all records.